BorisMolch/pfrontend-temp/content/blog/first-introduction-to-making-music-in-vr-with-patchworld-interviews-with-two-creators-from-madrid.md

 {{< youtube EvNYR7dO2CQ >}}

 My favourite features of PatchWorld are several.
 I think the spatial interface for creating patches and sound modules is awesome.
-I also find the spatial sound spectacular as well as being able to record what you do (not just the sound) but your own avatar creating... that's a bit sci-fi.
-I'm also very interested in the possibilities of integration and synchronization with real scenarios and tools, you have created a Max4Live for it which I think is a super powerful step.
+I also find the spatial sound spectacular as well as being able to record what you do , not just the sound, but your own avatar creating... that's a bit sci-fi.
+I'm also very interested in the possibilities of integration and synchronization with real scenarios and tools, you have created a [Max4Live](https://maxforlive.com/library/device/8568/patchworld-osc-bridge) for it which I think is a super powerful step.
 I also love the Mixed Reality with Passthrough that you have integrated, it's great to see the virtual and the real mixed together.
-Finally (still in beta) there's the possibility to create multiplayer environments...
-And that's going to be a revolution.
+Finally, there's the possibility to create multiplayer environments...
+It is still in beta,but THAT's going to be a revolution.

 **Melo: As someone with a background in audiovisual engineering, how do you see PatchWorld fitting into your professional goals and interests?**